foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 ```

 ### `[[target.starknet-contract]]`
 Scarb supports registering targets that are handled by Scarb extensions.
 Such targets are called external.
+All fields are optional.
 ```toml
 [[target.starknet-contract]]
 # ...